 Chinese restaurants are in almost every settlements in Tibet, and Sichuanese cuisine is more popular than anything else.
 Sichuanese dishes are usually stir-fried quickly over a high flame with meat or vegetables or both.
 Tell the Sichuanese restaurant owners – wo chi su!
 (I am a vegetarian).
 They will understand easily.

 Chinese snacks are also excellent and make for a fine light meal.
 The most common are shuijiao (ravioli-style dumplings) order by the bowl or weight, and baozi (thicker steamed dumplings), which are similar to momos and are normally order by steamer.
-Both are dipped in soy sauce, vinegar or chilli, or a mix of all.
+Both are dipped in soy sauce, vinegar or chili, or a mix of all.

 Shaguo mixian is a particularly tasty form of rice noodles.
 We cook it in a clay pot, with meat or vegetables or both.

 Chaomian (fried noodles) and dan chao fan (egg fried rice) are available in almost all Chinese restaurants.